ayuljain7/June-Leetcoding-Challenge/README.md

 <p>After that, you can still solve it, however, you won't get any LeetCoins.
 A new problem will appear each day.</p>
 <p> <strong> <h4>Do provide your feedback on codes that i post .</h4> </strong></p>
 <p>The codes might not be clean ,but i am sure you can easily understand because it's written by a newbie 🙂</p>
+<h3> UPDATE:All 30 days solutions with problem statement .Lets head to July challenge </h3>